Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

-In terms of ROC AUC, the results of anomaly score generation techniques are shown in Figure \ref{fig:comb_roc}.
-On average, RZPS achieves the best performance, followed by PS, Sum, GS and Max.
-From the $p$-values on the figure, each technique is significantly better than the techniques on its right.
-The results of all the five techniques have similar standard deviations between 0.023 and 0.031.
-When we examine the violin plots of the five techniques, the shapes are more consistent than the shapes in the two steps of Phase 1, which may imply that the choices of the methods of relevant variable selection and dependency models contribute more to the final performance of a DepAD method than the choice of anomaly score generation techniques.
-It is noted that all of the five techniques contain two particularly poor results.
-We discuss this in Section \ref{sec:exp_combination}.
+The results of the five scoring methods are presented in Figure \ref{fig:comb}.
+In terms of ROC AUC, RZPS achieves the highest average performance, followed by PS, Sum, GS, and Max.
+As illustrated in Figure \ref{fig:comb_roc}, each technique shows significant improvement compared to the techniques to its right, as indicated by the $p$-values in the figure.
+The standard deviations of the results for all five techniques are similar, ranging from 0.023 to 0.031.

+Upon examining the violin plots of the five techniques in Figure \ref{fig:comb}, we observe more consistent shapes compared to the violin plots in Figures \ref{fig:rel} and \ref{fig:pred}.
+Most dots in Figure \ref{fig:comb} are located in the upper part, a few dots are located in the middle part and low parts.
+Each dot represents the performance of a combination of the other two phases.
+The consistent shapes in Figure \ref{fig:comb} suggest that the anomaly score generation techniques do not significantly alter the distribution of the 25 combinations.
+This implies that the choices of methods for relevant variable selection and prediction models have a more significant impact on the final performance than the choice of scoring techniques.
+Notably, the two dots at the bottom of the violin plots in Figure \ref{fig:comb} correspond to the combinations of DC with Lasso and Ridge, respectively, which will be further discussed in Section \ref{sec:exp_combination}.

-With respect to AP, as shown in Figure \ref{fig:comb_ap}, PS and Sum achieve the best results, followed by RZPS, GS and Max.
-Each technique is significantly better than the techniques on its right except for PS compared with Sum.
-The results of Max are significantly worse than the results of other techniques.
+With respect to AP, PS and Sum achieve the best results, followed by RZPS, GS and Max, as shown in Figure \ref{fig:comb_ap}.
+Each technique is significantly better than the techniques to its right except for PS when compared with Sum.
+The results of Max are significantly worse than the results of the other techniques.
 The standard deviations of the results of the five techniques are similar, around 0.02, except Max, which has a slightly lower standard deviation of 0.009.

 In summary, RZPS has the best performance in terms of ROC AUC, while PS and Sum produce the best results in terms of AP.
-GS and Max show the worst performance as indicated by both ROC AUC and AP.
+GS and Max show the worst performance, as indicated by both ROC AUC and AP.